Tracking part of tech firm’s plan to transform part of Toronto

 Quayside is the most significant new project for Sidewalk Labs, an urban technologies company that is part of Alphabet, Google’s parent company.
 Set up in 2015, it is headed by Daniel L. Doctoroff, a former New York City deputy mayor and former chief executive of Bloomberg.

-Doctoroff, who peppers conservations about Quayside with references to “consultation” and “transparency,” came to Toronto fully expecting concerns and criticism.
+Doctoroff, who peppers conversations about Quayside with references to “consultation” and “transparency,” came to Toronto fully expecting concerns and criticism.

 “If you’re going convince people about new ideas, they have to be a part of it,” Doctoroff said.
 “The whole notion of this place as a platform is apparently more democratic than, we think, traditional place-making has actually been.”